ClickerMonkey/iteratez/README.md

 ### Views
 Returns an iterator...
-- `where`: for a subset of the items.
+- `where`: for a subset of the values.
-- `not`: for a subset of the items that don't pass test (opposite of where).
+- `not`: for a subset of the values that don't pass test (opposite of where).
-- `transform`: that transforms the items to another type.
+- `transform`: that transforms the values to another type.
-- `reverse`: that iterates over the items in reverse order.
+- `reverse`: that iterates over the values in reverse order.
-- `exclude`: that excludes items found in another iterator.
+- `exclude`: that excludes values found in another iterator.
-- `intersect`: that has common items in another iterator.
+- `intersect`: that has common values in another iterator.
 - `sorted`: that is sorted based on some comparison.
 - `shuffle`: that is randomly ordered.
 - `unique`: that has only unique values.
 - `duplicates`: that has all the duplicate values.
 - `readonly`: that ignores mutations.
-- `keys`: only for the keys of the items (replace not supported).
+- `keys`: only for the keys of the values (replace not supported).
-- `values`: only for the values of the items (new key is index based).
+- `values`: only for the values (new key is index based).
-- `take`: that only iterates over the first X items.
+- `take`: that only iterates over the first X values.
-- `skip`: that skips the first X items.
+- `skip`: that skips the first X values.
-- `drop`: that drops off the last X items.
+- `drop`: that drops off the last X values.
 - `append`: that is the original iterator + one or more iterators specified.
 - `prepend`: that is one or more iterators specified + the original iterator.
-- `gt`: that only has items greater than a value.
+- `gt`: that only has values greater than a value.
-- `gte`: that only has items greater than or equal to a value.
+- `gte`: that only has values greater than or equal to a value.
-- `lt`: that only has items less than a value.
+- `lt`: that only has values less than a value.
-- `lte`: that only has items less than or equal to a value.
+- `lte`: that only has values less than or equal to a value.
 - `fork`: that is this, but allows a function to perform fork operations
-- `split`: Splits the items into two iterators (pass/fail) based on a condition.
+- `split`: Splits the values into two iterators (pass/fail) based on a condition.
 - `unzip`: Splits the view into two iterates (keys/values).

 ### Mutations
-- `delete`: Removes items in the view from the source.
+- `delete`: Removes values in the view from the source.
-- `overwrite`: Replaces items in the view from the source.
+- `overwrite`: Replaces values in the view from the source.
-- `extract`: Removes items in the view from the source and returns a new iterator with the removed items.
+- `extract`: Removes values in the view from the source and returns a new iterator with the removed values.

 ### Operations
-- `empty`: Determines if view contains zero items.
+- `empty`: Determines if view contains zero values.
-- `has`: Determines if the view contains any items.
+- `has`: Determines if the view contains any values.
-- `contains`: Determines if the view contains a specific item.
+- `contains`: Determines if the view contains a specific value.
-- `first`: Gets the first item in the view.
+- `first`: Gets the first value in the view.
-- `last`: Gets the last item in the view.
+- `last`: Gets the last value in the view.
-- `count`: Counts the number of items in the view.
+- `count`: Counts the number of values in the view.
-- `array`: Builds an array of the items in the view.
+- `array`: Builds an array of the values in the view.
-- `set`: Builds a Set of the items in the view.
+- `set`: Builds a Set of the values in the view.
-- `object`: Builds an object of the items in the view.
+- `object`: Builds an object of the values in the view.
 - `entries`: Builds an array of `[key, value]` in the view.
-- `map`: Builds a Map of the items and keys in the view.
+- `map`: Builds a Map of the values and keys in the view.
-- `group`: Builds an object of item arrays grouped by a value derived from each item.
+- `group`: Builds an object of value arrays grouped by a value derived from each value.
-- `reduce`: Reduces the items in the view down to a single value.
+- `reduce`: Reduces the values in the view down to a single value.
-- `min`: Returns the minimum item in the view.
+- `min`: Returns the minimum value in the view.
-- `max`: Returns the maximum item in the view.
+- `max`: Returns the maximum value in the view.
-- `iterate`: Invokes a function for each item in the view.
+- `iterate`: Invokes a function for each value in the view.
-- `copy`: Copies the items in the view and returns a new iterator.
+- `copy`: Copies the values in the view and returns a new iterator.

 ### Comparison Logic
-The following chainable functions define how items should be compared.
+The following chainable functions define how values should be compared.

 - `numbers`: Set number comparison logic to the iterator.
 - `strings`: Set string comparison logic to the iterator.